felipelino/java-hands-on/README.md

 * [Introduction to the Build Lifecycle](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)

-> * *validate* - validate the project is correct and all necessary information is available
+> * *validate* - validate if the project is correct and all necessary information is available
 > * *compile* - compile the source code of the project
 > * *test* - test the compiled source code using a suitable unit testing framework.
 These tests should not require the code be packaged or deployed
 > * *package* - take the compiled code and package it in its distributable format, such as a JAR.